olivesmoo/bloomy/README.md

 We conducted individual functional tests for each sensor to verify accurate data transmission and responsiveness.
-The Bluetooth-connected air quality sensor was evaluated under a variety of environmental conditions to observe how it re- sponded to changes in PM2.5 and CO 2 levels.
+The Bluetooth-connected air quality sensor was evaluated under a variety of environmental conditions to observe how it responded to changes in PM2.5 and CO 2 levels.

 For example, in the MakerLab, where many physical components are being actively cut, sanded, and assembled, the sensor consistently reported elevated PM2.5 levels.
 This result aligned with expectations, given the abundance of particulate matter in the space.
 In another test, we placed the sensor in a small, enclosed room with four people present.
-The CO 2 readings increased significantly, reflecting reduced air circu- lation and increased carbon dioxide from human respiration.
+The CO 2 readings increased significantly, reflecting reduced air circulation and increased carbon dioxide from human respiration.
 Additionally, we performed a controlled test by manually exhaling onto the sensor.